Veradermics Surges 50% on Hair Loss Trial Results, Then Sells $213M in Stock

 What Actually Happened

 Veradermics reported positive topline results from its Phase 2/3 trial of VDPHL01 for pattern hair loss.
 The stock ripped higher on the data.
-Before investors could finish celebrating, the company announced a public offering of 3.35mn shares at roughly $63.55 per share (that's the math on $212.9M for 3.35mn shares).
-At a current price near $100, that offering was priced at a discount of roughly 36% to where the stock was trading post-rally.
+Before investors could finish celebrating, the company announced a public offering of 3.35mn shares at roughly $63.55 per share — that's $212.9M divided by 3.35mn shares.
+With the stock trading near $100, the offering was priced at a 36% discount to the post-rally level.

 The timing is textbook biotech capital markets.
-You release the best data you've got, let the stock pop, then sell shares into the enthusiasm.
-Suvretta Capital's participation in the private placement alongside the public deal adds a credibility signal.
-Institutional money doesn't just chase headlines.
+Release the best data you've got.
+Let the stock pop.
+Sell shares into the enthusiasm.
+Suvretta Capital's participation in the private placement alongside the public deal adds a credibility signal — institutional money doesn't just chase headlines.

 The Catch

 Pattern hair loss is a massive addressable market.
-Finasteride and minoxidil have been the standard for decades, and investors have long salivated over a better mousetrap.
+Finasteride and minoxidil have been the standard for decades, and investors have long wanted a better option.
 But "positive topline results" is doing a lot of heavy lifting here.
 We don't have the full efficacy data, response rates, or safety profile yet.
 Topline readouts in dermatology have a habit of looking less impressive once the full dataset is published.

 Then there's the dilution math.
-At 3.35mn new shares, existing shareholders just absorbed meaningful dilution.
-And the -30.3x forward P/E tells you the company has no revenue and significant losses ahead.
-That $212.9M buys runway, but an FDA filing, a commercial launch, and a sales force will cost multiples of that.
+At 3.35mn new shares, existing shareholders just absorbed substantial dilution.
+The -30.3x forward P/E tells you the company has no revenue and significant losses ahead.
+That $212.9M buys runway.
+But an FDA filing, a commercial launch, and a sales force will cost multiples of that.
 This is not the last capital raise.

 Bottom Line

 The rally makes sense.
 Positive late-stage data in a big market deserves a re-rating.
-But buying at $100 when the company just sold shares at ~$63.55 means you're paying a 36% premium to what sophisticated investors paid hours ago.
-The smarter entry may come after the post-offering overhang settles and the full Phase 2/3 dataset drops.
-Watch for the complete efficacy publication and any FDA meeting disclosures.
+But buying at $100 when the company just sold shares at ~$63.55 means paying a 36% premium to what sophisticated investors paid hours ago.
+The better entry may come after the post-offering overhang settles and the full Phase 2/3 dataset drops.
+The two catalysts that matter now: the complete efficacy publication and any FDA meeting disclosures.
 Those will determine whether VDPHL01 is a real product or a nice press release.

 Veradermics doesn't have a Basis Report yet.
 Generate a full MANE analysis here to dig into the balance sheet and cash runway.